Assistance programs Winnebago County Illinois and Rockford.

 Many other resources are offered too by the DHS Family Community Resource Center in Winnebago County.
 The unemployed, disabled, elderly and others can apply for government and public assistance here.
 Programs include TANF cash assistance, SNAP food stamps, and medical bill assistance program including Medicaid.
-Stop by Family Community Resource Center at 1111 N Avon St, Rockford, Illinois 61101, or call (815) 987-7620.
+Stop by Family Community Resource Center at 171 Executive Pkwy, Rockford, IL 61107, or call (815) 987-7620.
 Read more Illinois public assistance.

-Society of Saint Vincent de Paul Conference has several churches and parishes, with a focus on Rockford.
-Based on applicant needs, which needs to be confirmed, there may be financial aid provided.
+Society of Saint Vincent de Paul Conference has several churches and parishes, with a focus on Rockford IL.
+Based on applicant needs, which need to be confirmed, there may be financial aid provided or free stuff, including furniture vouchers, laptops for work or a bus ticket.
 Some clients will give given loans as well.
 Or find free food along with a low cost thrift store, medical equipment and other items from SVDP.
 Continue with St. Vincent de Paul assistance programs in Winnebago County.

 Get rent and housing assistance in the county.
 There are grants, loans, and even free legal mediation services that all can be used to help tenants pay their rent or housing costs, even including utilities or security deposits.
 The homeless can access rehousing programs in Winnebago County, homeless shelters, or subsidized, income based apartments.
 More on Winnebago County rental assistance programs.